syncfusion-content/windowsforms-docs/WindowsForms/Range-Slider/Interactive-Features.md

 ---
 layout: post
-title: Interactive-Features | WindowsForms | Syncfusion
+title: Interactive Features in Windows Forms Range Slider control | Syncfusion
-description: interactive features
+description: Learn about Interactive Features support in Syncfusion Windows Forms Range Slider control and more details.
 platform: WindowsForms
 control: RangeSlider
 documentation: ug
 ---

-# Interactive features
+# Interactive Features in Windows Forms Range Slider

 The following are the key interactive features of the Range Slider: